klm-lab/store/README.md

 const MyComponent = () => {

-  // In case of not organised we ask the store to extract exp for us const exp = useExpStore("exp");
+  // In case of not organized we ask the store to extract exp for us const exp = useExpStore("exp");

   // In case of grouped data ,we ask the store to extract exp for us like this